Copying and Distributing Course Materials

 - For those in Camrose at Augustana Faculty, contact your on campus Copy Centre for instructions on preparing your course materials and submitting a request.

 - All course collections sold to students will be reviewed for copyright compliance prior to production.
 The responsibility for this review resides with the Copyright Office.
-Download and complete a Copyright Review Form and send it to us via email.
+Download and complete a Copyright Review Request Form and send it to us via email.

 - As the time required for clearing copyright does vary, we recommend submitting your request 6-8 weeks in advance of your course start date.